thechiselgroup/Diver/README.md

 * See what code ran in your source code editors
 * And generally understand your software better

-For more about Diver, visit [the website](http://eclipsediver.wordpress.com "Diver on Wordpress"), view the [documents](http://eclipsediver.wordpress.com/docs "Diver Docs), or follow us at [@eclipsediver](https://twitter.com/eclipsediver "Diver on Twitter").
-T
+For more about Diver, visit [the website](http://eclipsediver.wordpress.com "Diver on Wordpress"), view the [documents](http://eclipsediver.wordpress.com/docs "Diver Docs"), or follow us at [@eclipsediver](https://twitter.com/eclipsediver "Diver on Twitter").

 ###Requirements: